 This page explains how to use Edge Positioning module in your bot in order to enter into a trade only if the trade has a reasonable win rate and risk reward ratio, and consequently adjust your position size and stoploss.

-Edge positioning is not compatible with dynamic whitelist.
-If enabled, it overrides the dynamic whitelist option.
+Edge positioning is not compatible with dynamic (volume-based) whitelist.

 Edge does not consider anything else than buy/sell/stoploss signals.
 So trailing stoploss, ROI, and everything else are ignored in its calculation.

 Trading is all about probability.
 No one can claim that he has a strategy working all the time.
 You have to assume that sometimes you lose.

 But it doesn't mean there is no rule, it only means rules should work "most of the time".
 Let's play a game: we toss a coin, heads: I give you 10, tails: you give me 10.
 Is it an interesting game?
 No, it's quite boring, isn't it?

 But let's say the probability that we have heads is 80% (because our coin has the displaced distribution of mass or other defect), and the probability that we have tails is 20%.
 Now it is becoming interesting...

 That means 10$ X 80% versus 10$ X 20%.
 8$ versus 2.
 That means over time you will win 8 risking only 2$ on each toss of coin.

 Let's complicate it more: you win 80% of the time but only 2, I win 20% of the time but 8.
 The calculation is: 80% X 2$ versus 20% X 8.
 It is becoming boring again because overtime you win 1.6 (80% X 2 (80% X 2 (80% X 2 (80% X 2) and me 1.6 (20% X 8) too.

 The question is: How do you calculate that?
 How do you know if you wanna play?